CSDTs/CSnap-Modules/README.md

 vectors are optional, each module requires a package file to provide metadata and structure.

+We like proper naming.
+Every folder and it's corresponding zip file in repository should be named with the same application name listed on the site.

 We like version numbers.
 Version numbers are our friends.
 They help keep things organized, help us keep track of backwards compatibility, and let us keep track of what modules can interact with what other modules.
 They do a